 If at First ...

-Using their larger vocabularies, 4-year-olds are ready to negotiate with one another.
+Using their larger vocabularies, four-year-olds are ready to negotiate with one another.
 Their developing language skills help them as they work together and engage in group decision-making.
 With practice, they learn to choose from among several different solutions.
 For instance, a few of the children decide to build a house.
 They gather a variety of materials — colored foil, corrugated cardboard, twigs, dandelions, tree bark — and then work together to decide which ones to use.
 They discuss their predictions about which of the materials might work and how best to use them.

 What You Can Do